WaylonWalker/waylonwalker.com/pages/til/pyenv-pipx.md

 [GCC 12.1.0]
 ```

-Now once I clost this shell I will always end up with
+Now once I close this shell I will always end up with
 `PYTHON_REQUIRE_VIRTUALENV=true`, since it's in my shell startup script.
 So
 make sure that you reset it or kill this shell before doing any damage.